 Management is executing on its previously announced commitment to wind up the current joint ventures in accordance with their respective agreements.
-Seller representation agreements were signed in January 2024 for each of the Stuttgart and Duisburg properties and the properties are being actively marketed.
-JV arrangements for the Kosching and Neu Isenburg properties had expiry terms in early 2025 however a one-year extension has been arranged for the Kosching property and negotiations are underway for an extension of the Neu Isenburg JV arrangement.
-The JV arrangement for Delizy does not expire until 2029.
+Marketing agreements were signed in January 2024 for each of the Stuttgart and Duisburg properties and the properties are being actively marketed.
+JV arrangement maturities for the Kosching and Neu Isenburg properties were extended for one year, aligned with the financing expiry term, The JV arrangement for Delizy does not expire until 2029.
 Refer to the "Portfolio Overview - Joint Venture Arrangement Wind Up" section of this MD&A for more detailed discussion.